 First off: what’s a fruit compote?
 Compote is fresh or dried fruit that’s cooked down in a sugary syrup.
 Usually it’s left fairly chunky, so you have the texture of chunks of fruit.
 It’s often served spooned over desserts, like cakes.
 It’s perfect over ice cream.

 This compote recipe is an easy raspberry sauce, too!
-The only difference is that some raspberry sauce recipes strain out the seeds of the berries.
+The only difference is that sometimes sauce recipes are strained to remove the seeds.
 Because a compote is usually chunky, we kept all the fruit inside this compote.
 We loved the nice texture contrast of the slightly chunky berries.
 The seeds didn’t bother us!

 Can I strain it to make a smoother sauce?